dart-lang/language/working/0110-incremental-sound-nnbd/feature-specification.md

   - If there is no initializer expression, the read causes a runtime error.
   - Evaluating the initializer expression may validly cause a write to the field or variable, assuming that the field or variable is not final.
-In this case, the variable assumes the written value for the duration of the evaluation of the initializer expression, whereupon the final value of the initializer expression overwrites the intermediate written value.
+In this case, the variable assumes the written value.
+The final value of the initializer expression overwrites any intermediate written values.
   - Evaluating the initializer expression may cause an exception to be thrown.
-    If the variable was written to before the exception was thrown, the value of the variable on subsequent reads is the written value.
+    If the variable was written to before the exception was thrown, the value of the variable on subsequent reads is the last written value.
 If the variable was not written before the exception was thrown, then the next read attempts to evaluate the initializer expression again.
   - If a variable or field is read from during the process of evaluating its own initializer expression, and no write to the variable has occurred, the read is treated as a first read and the initializer expression is evaluated again.

-A toplevel variable with an initializer is evaluated as if it was marked `lazy`.
+A toplevel or static variable with an initializer is evaluated as if it was marked `lazy`.
 Note that this is a change from pre-NNBD semantics in that:
   - Throwing an exception during initializer evaluation no longer sets the variable to `null`
-  - Reading the variable during initializer evaluation is no longer a
+  - Reading the variable during initializer evaluation is no longer a checked error.

 ## Core library changes